zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/azure/arm_template/dc_vanilla/_index.md

   ![Deployment time](./02.png)

-- Once Azure resources has been provisioned, you will be able to see it in the Azure portal.
-At this point, the resource group should have **13** various Azure resources deployed.
+- Once Azure resources have been provisioned, you will be able to see it in the Azure portal.
+At this point, the resource group should have **13 various Azure resources deployed**.

   ![ARM template deployment completed](./03.png)